K-State graduation year: 2004

 Did you complete an internship or have related work experience prior to receiving your job?

 Yes.
-I completed two summer internships in my field, one after my junior year and one after my senior year.
-I graduated in four-and-one-half years, so that last semester of school afforded me the opportunity for a second internship.
+I completed two summer internships in my field during my college career.
+I graduated in 4 1/2 years, so that last semester of school afforded me the opportunity for a second internship.

 Describe the process of finding your first job: